 - Others (i.e. safety insurance premiums paid for employees with special types of work, other commercial insurance premiums in accordance with relevant state regulations).

-Compatibly with relevant state policies, for what refers to supplementary social and medical insurance premiums, the taxable income that can be deducted within 5% of the employees’ total wages.
-As per the employee welfare costs, trade union fund, and education fund, the deduction is permitted if the expenditure sustained by the company does not exceed 14% of the total wages and salaries.
-To benefit tax deduction, the amount of trade union funds allocated by enterprises shall not exceed 2% of the total salaries and wages; while education fund shall not exceed 8% of the total salaries and wages*.
-If the company’s expenditure exceeds these amounts, tax deduction may be carried on to the following tax year.
+Compatible with relevant state policies, for what refers to supplementary social and medical insurance premiums, the taxable income that can be deducted within 5 percent of the employees’ total wages.
+As per the employee welfare costs, trade union fund, and education fund, the deduction is permitted if the expenditure sustained by the company does not exceed 14 percent of the total wages and salaries.
+To benefit from tax deduction, the amount of trade union funds allocated by enterprises shall not exceed 2 percent of the total salaries and wages; while the education fund shall not exceed 8 percent of the total salaries and wages.
+If the company’s expenditure exceeds these amounts, the tax deduction may be carried on to the following tax year.

-*The employee training cost (education fund) cap was raised from 2.5% to 8% in January 2018.
+*The employee training cost (education fund) cap was raised from 2.5 percent to 8 percent in January 2018.
 High-tech companies and other enterprises now enjoy the same tax deduction rate.

 According to the P.R.C.
-Enterprise Income Tax Law Implementation Regulations – Taxation Announcement No. 15 – during the establishment, business entertainment expenses incurred in connection with preparation activities may account 60% of the total amount incurred and shall be deducted before taxation in accordance with the relevant regulations.
+Enterprise Income Tax Law Implementation Regulations – Taxation Announcement No. 15 – during the establishment, business entertainment expenses incurred in connection with preparation activities may account for 60 percent of the total amount incurred and shall be deducted before taxation in accordance with the relevant regulations.

-Advertising expenses and business promotion expenses are deductible within 15% of the portion of sales (business) income earned in the current tax year; expenses exceeding the amount can be carried out in the following tax years.
-Some sectors, such as cosmetics, pharmaceutical, and beverage (excluding alcoholic beverage manufacturers) can deduct up to 30%.
+Advertising expenses and business promotion expenses are deductible within 15 percent of the portion of sales (business) income earned in the current tax year; expenses exceeding the amount can be carried out in the following tax years.
+Some sectors, such as cosmetics, pharmaceutical, and beverage (excluding alcoholic beverage manufacturers) can deduct up to 30 percent.

-Public welfare donation expenses can be deducted if they do not exceed 12% of total profits in the same year.
+Public welfare donation expenses can be deducted if they do not exceed 12 percent of total profits in the same year.
 The expression “total annual profit” refers to the annual accounting profit calculated by the company in accordance with the regulations of the national unified accounting system.

 If the nature of donations is non-charitable, expenses cannot be deducted (i.e. sponsorship expenses).